State launching new preregistration system for vaccines, designated dates for educators

 All other vaccine providers, including regional collaboratives, have been encouraged but are not required to restrict their appointments to the group on the dates that have already been set aside at mass sites.
 Appointments can also be booked through the federal retail pharmacy program’s CVS website.

-The state’s new pre-registration system is slated to go live on Friday at mass.gov/COVIDvaccine.
+The state’s new pre-registration system, which is powered by Google, is slated to go live on Friday at mass.gov/COVIDvaccine.
 Upon completing a form, Baker said residents will get a confirmation via their preferred method of contact and receive a weekly update about their appointment status.
 Residents can opt out of their pre-registration at any time if they secure an appointment elsewhere.

 When an appointment becomes available at a mass vaccination site, people will be notified and will have 24 hours to accept the appointment once it is offered to them.
 If an appointment is not accepted after 24 hours, the resident will go back into the queue to wait for another appointment.